POSYDON-code/POSYDON/posydon/unit_tests/README.md

     coverage run -m pytest TESTFILE

-*I suggest to use the `--branch` option, which is `--cov-branch` in pytest.* The latter version to run the test has the advantage that you can make use of all the option provided by `coverage`, while running it through the plug-in will give you only access to the options implemented in there.
+*I suggest to use the `--branch` option, which is `--cov-branch` in pytest.* The latter version to run the test has the advantage that you can make use of all the options provided by `coverage`, while running it through the plug-in will give you only access to the options implemented in there.
 On the other hand, running it with the plug-in will exclude the test code from coverage and give you the coverage report together with the report of the tests, while running it via `coverage` the report in the file `.coverage` needs to readout via

     coverage report